jeff254-kedjango/InSAR/README.md

 ## Honest framing

-Per-building InSAR velocities in dense, informal Nairobi neighborhoods are **noisy** (decorrelation on corrugated-iron roofs, sub-pixel buildings, construction churn).
+Per-building InSAR velocities in dense, informal Nairobi neighbourhoods are **noisy** (decorrelation on corrugated-iron roofs, sub-pixel buildings, construction churn).
 Treat the numbers as a **block-level deformation indicator**, fused with riparian distance and soil class into an explainable composite score.
 This is **not** a predictive collapse model — that needs construction-quality data the pipeline can't see.

 ## Architecture (decided)